 This gulf in status appears unbreachable and only further implies feeling different to other people.

-Can I Conquer Imposter Syndrome?
+How to Conquer Imposter Syndrome?

 How Can I Shake the Feeling?

 Because Imposter Syndrome is a learned behaviour, there is no overnight cure to conquer Imposter Syndrome.
 However, like any learned behaviour, this can be rectified over time with CBT (Cognitive Behavioural Therapy).
 Now, this isn’t as scary as it sounds.
 Essentially, the idea is that you train your brain to think and perceive yourself differently (or sweeter) than you currently do.
 Here are three suggestions of things you can try to conquer your imposter syndrome:

 Sufferers are often reluctant to take on board, or sometimes forget, instances of positive feedback.

 For this reason, it is a great idea to physically note of positive feedback.
 Whether this is daily, weekly or five highlights of your month, starting a list can help to provide evidence for your abilities.
 This way, when you’re next feeling fraudulent, you can refer to this list and be sure of your skills.
 Small actions like this are the basis to conquering your imposter syndrome.